-There are the pearl style driver, the rounded clubs, and the boxy options that were all the rage about ten years ago.
+The pearl style driver, the rounded clubs, and the boxy options that were all the rage about ten years ago.
 Clubs with an almost triangular concept are also starting to pick up steam, especially with manufacturers like Ping.

 The shape does have a bearing on aerodynamics, but so many different features go into that quality of the club that the basic design structure is but one of them.

-The driver is far and away the most highly marked up club on the market.
+The driver is far and away from the most highly marked up club on the market.
 This is probably largely for the fact that golfers are suckers for the promise of more distance.

 However, the funny thing is that there’s really never any reason whatsoever to fork over $550 on a new driver.
 Why is that?
 Well, because it may cost a fortune when it’s released, but six months later, the driver will be half what it was released for.
-A year after that you may well be able to pick it up for under $200.
+A year after that, you may well be able to pick it up for under $200.

-Contrary to what the manufacturers say drivers don’t really change very much on a year to year basis.
+Contrary to what the manufacturers say, drivers don’t really change very much on a year to year basis.
 You don’t need to pick up a new club every time the latest and greatest is released.
 Just be patient and wait for a good deal on a great club.

 The standard shaft length for a driver is 45 inches.
 However, some manufacturers like to jack the length up by an inch or two to increase the distance factor.
 The longer the club, the more clubhead speed it naturally generates.
 The more clubhead speed that you generate, the more distance that you can expect to get.